Myelofibrosis may occur on its own because of certain gene mutations, or it may occur as a result of other blood disorders.

 Reducing the size of the spleen tends to relieve symptoms.
 In addition to ruxolitinib, hydroxyurea, a chemotherapy drug, may decrease the size of the liver or spleen but may worsen anemia and low platelet count.
 Radiation therapy can decrease the size of the spleen but has only a temporary effect and can cause very low white blood cell counts and infection.

 Rarely, the spleen becomes extremely large and painful and may have to be removed, but spleen removal is recommended only after all other measures have been tried.
 It is not done often in people with primary myelofibrosis due to potential complications such as blood clotting, infection, and shift of blood cell production to other vital organs such as the liver.

 The combination of an androgen (a drug with the effects of male sex hormones) such as danazol and prednisone temporarily lessens the severity of the anemia in about one third of people with myelofibrosis, but this treatment is not often used.
 Erythropoietin, a hormone that stimulates red blood cell production, may improve anemia but also causes enlargement of the spleen.
-Sometimes erythropoietin is used together with ruxolitinib to prevent enlargement of the spleen.
+Sometimes erythropoietin is used together with ruxolitinib or fedratinib to prevent enlargement of the spleen.
 Some people with severe anemia require red blood cell transfusions.